 The policy, not the certificate, dictates coverage.

 Notice of Cancellation

-The current form used for certificates of liability insurance states that if any of the policies listed in the certificate is canceled mid-term, notice will be delivered in accordance with the policy provisions.
-In other words, additional insureds will be provided notice of cancellation only if the policy states they will be notified.
+If a policy listed on an insurance certificate is canceled before its expiration date, will the insurer notify the certificate holder?
+The answer depends on the language in the policy.
+The standard certificate of liability form states that if any of the policies listed in the certificate is canceled mid-term, notice will be delivered in accordance with the policy provisions.
+The cancellation provisions in a typical liability policy affords notice to “you” (the named insured) if the policy is canceled.
+Certificate holders will be provided notice of cancellation only if the policy states they will be notified.